This is our Complete Guide to Surfing Lombok in Indonesia.

 Beginner Surf Spots in Lombok

-Gerupuk is an inlet that’s made up of a selection of small bays, making it perfect for people who want to improve their surf skills.
+Gerupuk is an inlet that’s made up of a selection of small bays, making it perfect for surfers who want to improve their skills.
 ‘Kiddies’ is probably the most suitable for beginners as it’s closer to the coast and doesn’t feel particularly threatening.
 A right-hand reef break, it’s only surfable on the biggest swells, so you’ll get an excellent push and tow into the barrel.

 Don-Don is a fantastic spot, too.
 Located in the middle of the bay, it’s protected from the harshest swells, and newbies won’t have to worry about massive rips and breaks.
-However, it’s a brilliant ride because it breaks left and right when you do stand upright, almost like a rollercoaster!

 When you’ve got more confidence, you can move onto ‘Outside Left’ and ‘Outside Right.’
-The latter is very fast as it has two waves with steep drops, so get ready to hold on tight!
+The latter is very fast as it has two waves with steep drops, so get ready to hold on tight.
 ‘Outside Left’ is the least surfed of all the waves in Gerupuk due to the fact it runs over reefs.
 Still, the short, steep take-off is exhilarating.

 ‘Outside’ is more daunting because it breaks near a cliff face.
 Still, don’t let that stop you from attempting the heavier waves as they’re hollow and a lot of fun.
 Ekas Outside is better at high tide.